zxypro1/OfflineLeetPractice/README.md

 #### Setting Up AI Features

-To use the AI problem generator, you can configure either DeepSeek cloud service or local Ollama models (or both):
+To use the AI problem generator, you can configure any of these AI providers (or multiple):

 ##### Option 1: DeepSeek Cloud Service